Julian/cardboard/docs/rules/glossary.rst

         The physical state of a permanent.
 See rule 110.6.

     Step
         A subsection of a phase.
-See section 5, Turn Structure.
+See section 5, :ref:`turn-structure`.

     Storm
         A keyword ability that creates copies of a spell.
 See rule 702.38, "Storm."